NUS1996/my-test-pr-/README.md

 # my-test-pr-
 Learning to pull requests

-This is a test repo for the practicals
+This is a test repo for the practicals.
+I have updated this file.